famished-tiger/loxxy/README.md

 - Control flow statements `if`, `for` and `while`
 - Functions and closures
 - Object-orientation (classes, methods, inheritance).

+### Loxxy gem features
+- Complete tree-walking interpreter including lexer, parser and resolver
+- 100% pure Ruby with clean design (not a port from some other language)
+- Minimal runtime dependency (Rley gem).
+Won't drag a bunch of gems...
+- Ruby API for integrating a Lox interpreter with your code.
+- A command-line interpreter `loxxy`
+- Open for your language extensions

 ## How to start in 1, 2, 3...?
 ... in less than 3 minutes...